SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 In other words, they're stored in an object that is the value of a `credentials` property.

-If we were to add this information within a "sandbox" profile, it would look like this:
+If we were to add this information within a "sandbox" profile, it would look like this (but don't do this!):

 ```json
 "cds": {